ibm-cloud-docs/account/iam-service-roles.md

 | Operator | As an operator you can bind and unbind an endpoint gateway service instance to a reserved IP address.
 You can also view the properties of endpoint gateways but you cannot modify them. |
 | Viewer | 	As a viewer you can view the properties of endpoint gateway service instances, but you cannot modify them. |
 {: row-headers}
-{: caption="Platform roles - Virtual Private Endpoint for VPC" caption-side="top"}
+{: caption="Table 83.
+Platform roles - Virtual Private Endpoint for VPC" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="is.endpoint-gateway"}
 {: class="simple-tab-table"}